thcasey3/lrengine/docs/source/auto_examples/han_lab.rst

     lrobject.drive()
     """
     # parent_directory contains folders of han_lab data collected using "rb_dnp1" at the CNSI
     # facility.
-Add patterns, skip, date searching, etc. according to the lrengine docs.
+Add patterns, skip, date searching, etc. according to the lsframe docs.
 The
     # "hyd_dict" is the dictionary of input constants for dnpHydration, according to DNPLab
     # docs.